Do you have to leave a student tenancy in the summer?

 takes the right steps

-Your landlord must write to you by 31 May to say that they intend to rent the property out to a new group of full time students.
+First, your landlord must write to you to say that they intend to rent the property out to a new group of full time students.
+They must do this by 31 May.

 The notice says the earliest date court action can start.